All Episodes

 There's a good place to build a steel mill.

-Uh there's a good place to build a tire mill, uh tire manufacturing center.
+There's a good place to build a tire manufacturing center.

 And he was able to end up getting one of the big tire companies to go there, one of the big helicopter building companies to go there, a steel mill to go there, an engine building company, and a drone building company.

-And people that were once out of work, you know, at the steel mill, in particular, the average wage is eighty thousand dollars a year.
+And people that were once out of work, you know, at the steel mill in particular, the average wage is $80,000 a year.

 He's got a bigger house, more property, a nice car, and his kids go to better schools.

-Well, that's kind of like the rungs of the ladder that he keep telling you about that we want to put in there.
+Well, that's kind of like the rungs of the ladder that he keeps telling you about that we want to put in there.

 You want to know why Donald Trump won?